top of page

 What Will The Next 12 Months Bring?

-Non-Bank Lenders will join the party too, and those that get on the front-foot and look into Data Recipient solutions before their Data Holder obligations will absolutely not regret doing so (in the not so humble opinion of your humble scribe).
+Non-bank lenders will join the party too.
+Those that get on the front foot and look into Data Recipient solutions before their Data Holder obligations will absolutely not regret doing so (in the not-so-humble opinion of your humble scribe).

-My red-hot tip (that might be a little out of leftfield) is that a few banks, especially smaller ones, will adopt an all-of-bank approach to Open Banking and use it to generate significant competitive advantage by delivering use-cases (dang, I hate that term in this context but it’s all I have right now).
+My red-hot tip (that might be a little out of left field) is that a few banks, especially smaller ones, will adopt an all-of-bank approach to Open Banking.
+They will use it to generate significant competitive advantage by delivering use cases (dang, I hate that term in this context, but it’s all I have right now).

-Open Banking is about “customers, choice, convenience and confidence” and it’s the ecosystem players who put these as their North Star will extract the most value and ensure their Open Banking sojourn isn’t a proverbial one-hit wonder.
+Open Banking is about customers, choice, convenience, and confidence.
+The ecosystem players who put these as their North Star will extract the most value and ensure their Open Banking sojourn isn’t a proverbial one-hit wonder.

 bottom of page